-The unemployment rates in Ohio reflect a downward slanting slope; that is, the rates are highest among the youngest groups of labor force participants and the lowest among the oldest groups.
+The unemployment rates in New Mexico reflect a U-shaped curve; that is, the rates are highest among the youngest and oldest groups of labor force participants and the rates dip for those who are in the mid-adult years.

-For all age groups under age 65 years, Ohio has a higher unemployment rate compared to national statistics.
+In the age group 75 years and older, New Mexico has a higher unemployment rate compared to national statistics.